Karthik-2110/Arxtlabs/README.md

 2. Run "npm i" or "npm install" to install necessary node modules
 3. npm run dev to run the project on local

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev